Skip to main content

 Modern Slavery mitigation including consideration of ethical approaches/practices forms part of the Tendering and Contract process undertaken for any new suppliers.
 RFL’s suppliers are risk assessed regularly and the key/higher risk suppliers are subject to additional monitoring, including addressing Modern Slavery.
 These activities can include regular face to face reviews and adverse media monitoring.

 We measure and record the results of our Modern Slavery Act related risk assessments on an annual basis; this includes Key Performance Indicators for Key Suppliers.
-In the period 1 April 2022 to 31 March 2023, our suppliers have not reported any identified instances of slavery in their supply chain or operations.
+In the period 1 April 2023 to 31 March 2024, our suppliers have not reported any identified instances of slavery in their supply chain or operations and all KPIs have been met.
+RFL will continue to monitor and review the KPIs to ensure effectiveness.

 We remain committed to combating slavery and human trafficking and will continue to monitor progress in relation to the new ‘Modern Slavery (Amendment) Bill’ to implement any required changes and improvements within our processes.